centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 The input field labeled with “Zusatz” serves for additional information about this show by this band.
 This may be the information about an acoustic show or a special set.

 Clicking the four buttons at the end of the line have the following effect:
-* Minus sign: Deletes the band from the lineup
+* Minus sign: Deletes the band from the lineup.
-* Plus sign: Adds a band under the current line
+* Plus sign: Adds a band under the current line.
-* Arrow signs: Moves the band in the lineup up or down
+* Arrow signs: Moves the band in the lineup up or down.
 ## Bands
 ![Screenshot of the bands site](../_images/02-bands.jpeg)